MatureMasculine/guide/Experience/roles.md

 ## King

+- King is in Charge.
+- Each group is its own sovereign unit.
+- King leads two or three groups, and then decides who to hand off the lead to at the end of the second or third group.
 Who ever has been doing m-groups for the longest.
 Can give role to anybody he chooses.
 Participates in a king counsel circle.